wuguo5982/Natural_Language_Processing_and_LLMs/README.md

-# ☘️ Projects in NLP & LLM Engineering
+# ☘️ Overview of NLP & LLMs Projects

 This document provides a comprehensive and structured overview of foundational techniques, frameworks, and infrastructure for building intelligent applications using **Natural Language Processing (NLP)** and **Large Language Models (LLMs)**.